-Cleary University offers a tuition grant to Cleary baccalaureate graduates who enroll in the Cleary MBA program within nine months of degree completion.
+Cleary University offers a 15% tuition grant to Cleary baccalaureate graduates who enroll in the Cleary MBA program within nine months of degree completion.

-- Students must complete their registration within nine months will earn a 15% grant in the MBA program. - All students are expected to pay the remaining tuition and fees at the point of registration or they may elect to utilize the Cleary University installment plan. - Graduate students must maintain continuous enrollment to retain this grant.
+- Students must complete their registration within nine months of completing the undergraduate degree. - All students are expected to pay the remaining tuition and fees at the point of registration or they may elect to utilize the Cleary University installment plan. - Graduate students must maintain continuous enrollment to retain this grant.
 Students who withdraw, receive an NC (no credit), or failed grade will lose grant eligibility.